FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

  * *Screwdriver* by **Mister aiR**
  * *Swage* by **Patrick Crandol**

-If none of these are suitable for you, it is always possible to [create your own](../developers/04_Frontend/02_Design.md).
+If you can't find any themes you like, it's always possible to [create your own](../developers/04_Frontend/02_Design.md).

 To select a theme, simply scroll through the themes and select one that strikes your fancy.
 After confirmation, the theme will be applied to the interface.

 ## Content width

-There are some who prefer short lines of text while others prefer to maximize the available screen space.
-To satisfy the maximum number of people it is possible to choose the width of the displayed content.
+Some people prefer short lines of text, while others prefer to maximize the available screen space.
+To satisfy the maximum number of people, it's possible to customize the width of the displayed content.
 There are four settings available:

- * **Fine** which displays content up to 550 pixels
+ * **Fine** displays content up to a maximum width of 550 pixels
- * **Medium** which displays content up to 800 pixels
+ * **Medium** displays content up to a maximum width of 800 pixels
- * **Large** which displays content up to 1000 pixels
+ * **Large** displays content up to a maximum width of 1000 pixels
- * **No limit** which displays the content on 100% of the available space
+ * **No limit** displays the content on 100% of the available space

 ## Article icons

-It worth noting that this section only has effects in normal view.
+Please note that this section only affects normal view.

 ![Article icons configuration](../img/users/configuration.article.icons.png)